Bachelor of Science

 This concentration provides both depth of content knowledge and extensive preparation for dealing with the challenges of the 21st century secondary classroom.
 The concentration includes content courses that assure that students will have sufficient content knowledge in chemistry and related fields.
 It also includes coursework and experiences that will allow for the development of content, skills for teaching, and pedagogical and professional knowledge.
 This concentration is aligned with the National Science Teachers Association standards and will meet the requirements of the Georgia Professional Standards Commission.
 View the course catalog requirements for chemistry teacher certification.

 The minor in chemistry is designed for the student who desires to broaden their primary bachelor’s degree with an additional emphasis in chemistry.
 A graduate with a minor in chemistry has considerable knowledge in chemistry beyond entry-level courses.
 All students not majoring in chemistry can earn a minor in chemistry.
-View the course catalog requirements for a minor in chemistry.
+View the course catalog requirements for minor in chemistry.